 - Turn on your hazard warning lights;

 - Pull over immediately and turn off your engine;

 - Call a tow truck and have your vehicle towed to a reputable repair shop.

 Ignoring Oily Wet Stains On Your Driveway

 Large wet oily stains on your driveway are a sign that an engine, power steering, brake or transmission seal or gasket is leaking and that the fluid is probably low.
 Low fluid levels can cause early engine, transmission and power steering overheating and failure, and a brake fluid leak presents a real safety hazard.

 You can identify most fluids by their color and feel.
 Motor oil is oily and brown.
 Coolant can be green, yellow, orange, red or blue and feels much thinner between your fingers than oil.
 Transmission and power steering fluid is bright or dark red, although some power steering fluids are clear or gray.
 Fresh brake fluid is honey colored, while older brake fluid is usually dark brown and not as oily as motor oil.

 Once you identify the type of fluid on your driveway, locate the dipstick or reservoir for that component and check the fluid level — it’s probably low.
 Refill with the recommended fluid.
 Then get the leak checked out by your mechanic.
 Fixing the leak now will save you far more later.
-This is the best way to clean oil stains from concrete.

 Bringing Your Own Parts